University graduation ceremony

 Graduate Certificate

-A Graduate Certificate in Australia normally comprise 4 subjects, making it about a third of a master’s degree.
+A Graduate Certificate in Australia normally comprises 4 subjects, making it about a third of a master’s degree.
 The qualification is often nested within masters programs.
 Upon completing a Graduate Certificate, students don’t just walk away with a standalone qualification; they also pocket credits that can be directed towards a future degree.
 When done full-time, the Graduate Certificate typically requires about a five-month investment.

 Graduate Diploma